-Alibaba is the largest business-to-business platform in the world.
-Using Alibaba, you can find a manufacturer for almost any type of product to order in bulk and have them imported into their country.
-How to search in Alibaba:
+Alibaba.com is the largest business-to-business platform in the world.
+Using Alibaba.com, you can find a manufacturer for almost any type of product to order in bulk and have them imported into their country.
+How to search in Alibaba.com:

-- Alibaba's search function works just like Amazon.
-Simply search for a specific keyword or set of keywords for a product, and it will yield a number of results. - Filter through the various supplies that appear in the search results. - On the left hand side, check 'Trade Assurance" and "Verified Supplier" to ensure you are dealing with a reputable supplier and that all purchases will be protected. - Using Alibaba, you are also able to filter by origin country.
+- The search function on Alibaba.com works just like Amazon.
+Simply search for a specific keyword or set of keywords for a product, and it will yield a number of results. - Filter through the various supplies that appear in the search results. - On the left-hand side, check 'Trade Assurance" and "Verified Supplier" to ensure you are dealing with a reputable supplier and that all purchases will be protected. - · Using Alibaba.com, you are also able to filter by origin country.
 Depending on the type of product, you may also see an option to source from the U.S., for example, which would make shipping less expensive for U.S.-based sellers (though the products themselves might cost more).